Languages

 Antimicrobial Resistance (Part 2)

-Antimicrobial resistance (AMR) occurs when disease-causing germs are able to withstand the killing or suppressing power of antimicrobial medicines.
-This phenomenon increases the global infectious disease burden and puts a larger strain on health systems.
+Antimicrobial resistance (AMR) occurs when disease-causing pathogens adapt to become able to withstand the killing or suppressing power of antimicrobial medicines.
+These drug-resistant pathogens can then spread within health facilities and the community, in humans, animals, and the environment.
+This phenomenon increases the global burden of infectious diseases, strains health systems, and undermines health gains of the last century and this century.

 Objective